FadedCantCode/Fabrica-RUNE/README.md

 interference during the run.
 Two different labs, two different cloud providers, nothing in the run's execution casts doubt on whether the divergence reflects genuine model behavior.
 This is the first result that satisfies the "clean cross-provider pairing" bar this project has been working toward.

+**Fourth recorded data point (2026-06-17), a different genome shape:** the first three results were all on `research.rune` (search → analyze → summarize).
+Testing the same `groq_qwen` vs `mistral` pairing on `coder.rune` (analyze → code → test → summarize, no tool steps) first produced a weak correlation of 0.152 — a real negative result, not glossed over.
+Investigation found two genuine issues, not dataset-fitting: the lexical word-overlap measurement was likely penalizing code's natural surface-form variation (different variable names, formatting), and `summarize`'s predicted risk didn't account for the fact that summarizing a coding task is more ambiguous than summarizing a research task.
+Fixing both (switching to embedding-based measurement, and making `summarize`'s risk score context-dependent on the preceding step) brought the correlation to **0.967** on the same task set.
+The linter's structural heuristic now has positive, defensible results on two genuinely different genome shapes.

-See [`docs/roadmap.md`](docs/roadmap.md) Stage 1 for the full detail on all three results and what's still left to validate (more genomes, more tasks, a better divergence-measurement proxy than lexical overlap).
+See [`docs/roadmap.md`](docs/roadmap.md) Stage 1 for the full detail on all four results, the coder.rune investigation in full, and what's still left to validate (a third genome shape, more tasks, more backend pairings).

 ## Why